MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-obtaining-playfab-party-libraries.md

 The use of this subsystem requires PlayFab Party and Multiplayer headers, libraries, and DLLs.
 Explore the options available to you based on your selected platform.

 ## Using the GDK
-Headers, libraries, and DLLs for PlayFab Party and Multiplayer SDKs are located in https://github.com/PlayFab/PlayFabMultiplayerUnreal/tree/main/Platforms/GDK.
-They are built with OSS automatically.
+Headers, libraries, and DLLs for PlayFab Party and Multiplayer SDKs are located in [PlayFabMultiplayerUnreal GitHub repo](https://github.com/PlayFab/PlayFabMultiplayerUnreal/tree/main/Platforms/GDK).
+They're built with PlayFab OSS automatically.

 ## Using Windows
-Headers, library, and DLL for PlayFab Party and Multiplayer SDKs are located in https://github.com/PlayFab/PlayFabMultiplayerUnreal/tree/main/Platforms/Windows.
-They are built with OSS automatically.
+Headers, library, and DLL for PlayFab Party and Multiplayer SDKs are located in [PlayFabMultiplayerUnreal GitHub repo](https://github.com/PlayFab/PlayFabMultiplayerUnreal/tree/main/Platforms/Windows).
+They're built with PlayFab OSS automatically.
+Each time we release PlayFab OSS, we always update the Party and Multiplayer SDKs to the latest version.
+If you would like to upgrade the SDKs yourself:
+- Find Party SDK from [NuGet Windows](https://www.nuget.org/packages/Microsoft.PlayFab.PlayFabParty.Cpp.Windows) and Multiplayer SDK from [PlayFabMultiplayer release repo](https://github.com/PlayFab/PlayFabMultiplayer/releases)
+- Replace the header in Platforms/Windows/Include by the include/ from the SDKs
+- Replace the binaries in Platforms/Windows/Lib and Platforms/Windows/Redist by the bin/ from the SDKs

 ## Using the Switch, PlayStation®5 and PlayStation®4
 * **Nuget.exe** Find the location of Nuget.exe on your machine and add it to the PATH environment variable.